The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Introduction

 \end{thm}

-\begin{rmk} We emphasize that for global solutions with polynomial weight, one only need to assume the smallness of initial data with respect to a given norm.
-Here, we only require $X_{k_0}$ to be sufficiently small instead of requiring general $X_k$ to be small. \end{rmk}
+\begin{rmk} (1) It is crucial to emphasize that for global solutions with polynomial weight, the requirement for smallness of initial data is only in relation to a specific norm.
+In this context, we solely need $X_{k_0 + l }$ to be sufficiently small, rather than necessitating the general $X_k$ to be small.

+(2) Notably, the cases involving the torus and the union of cubes exhibit similarities.
+In the case of the union of cubes, as defined in \eqref{Omega}, we exercise meticulous care when performing integration by parts.
+Conversely, integration by parts in the torus case is a straightforward process.

+(3) In the scenario of a soft potential with $\gamma < 0$ and considering the non-cutoff Boltzmann equation, the work presented in \cite{CHJ} demonstrates that the optimal decay rate for the non-cutoff Boltzmann equation cannot exceed $k/|\gamma|$.
+Consequently, when the value of $k$ is sufficiently large, the decay rate articulated in Theorem \ref{globaldecay} can be regarded as approximately optimal.

+(4) Our proof methodology can also be effectively employed to establish results for the high regularity space $H^{N}_{x, v} (\langle v \rangle^k)$. \end{rmk}